Last updated on March 22nd, 2022.

 These Coconut Banana muffins are loaded with toasted coconut giving the muffins a burst of flavor and an additional texture.

-Replacing sour cream with cottage cheese and in addition reducing the liquid amount in the recipe actually turned out to be a soft, sweet, and out of this world delicious muffins.
+Replacing sour cream with cottage cheese and in addition reducing the liquid amount in the recipe actually turned out to be soft, sweet, and out-of-this-world delicious muffins.

 Why Cottage Cheese?

 I was out of sour cream.
 And cottage cheese, being 75%-85% water and with a high level of acidity was THE PERFECT last-minute resolution.